yashp386/hello-express/README.md

 # hello-express
- simple program to write hello world in express
+ simple program to write hello world in node